Chaine-de-Blocs/rhizome/README.md

-# educoin the meta cryptocurrency
+# rhizome the meta cryptocurrency

-Educoin allows you to build your own cryptocurrency without any friction.
+Rhizome allows you to build your own cryptocurrency without any friction.

 [Livre blanc FR](./doc/fr)